pstroe/chartering-new-realms-2024/chapter1.md

 - Previous corpora: Barnard et al., Jeffrey, ICE corpus, Pienaar and de Klerk,
 - ParlaMint test study

-The Difficulties of Parlimint (not sure if it should go here or rather in between South african english as low resource and llms?)
+The Difficulties of ParlaMint (not sure if it should go here or rather in between South african english as low resource and llms?)
 (I've now moved it here, I think that's much better)

 Possibilities of LLMs in cleaning up data lakes